Last Updated: July 7, 2021

 1Password for Android

-The 1Password Android application is a comprehensive solution for password management.
+We also found out from a 1password review on Reddit that the 1Password Android application is a comprehensive solution for password management.

-It offers users all the features of the platform.
+Upon testing it, we can confirm it offers users all the features of the platform.

 One of the advantages of being an Android user is that 1Password comes with its own Android keyboard.
 You can use it to dig up your passwords and usernames using a long-press.